percona/percona-xtradb-cluster/doc/source/wsrep-system-index.rst

 It is not the same as support for locking sessions, but it does prevent the database from ending up in a logically inconsistent state.
-Enabling this variable can also result in having huge writesets.
+Enabling this variable can also result in having huge write-sets.

 .. variable:: wsrep_data_home_dir